phylliskaka/CNN-for-Image-Classification/README.md

 # CNN-for-image-classification
-Implementing neural network for image classification using two ways: from scratch and using Keras Application.
+Implementing three popular convolutional neural networks for image classification using two ways: from scratch and using Keras API.

-## Network
+## Network Implemented
-1. ResNet50
+1. ResNet50(from scratch and using Keras)
-2. VGG16
+2. VGG16(using Keras)
-3. InceptioV3
+3. InceptioV3(using Keras)